apache/parquet-format/PforEncoding.md

 exception values are stored separately and patched during decoding.

 If `bit_width` is 0, no bytes are stored: every residual is zero.
-In a plain vector that means every value equals `frame_of_reference`.
-In a delta vector it means every difference equals `frame_of_reference`, and because `d[0]` is 0 and the frame is the minimum of the differences, the frame of such a vector is 0 -- so the values are all equal to `start_value`.
+In a plain vector that means every value not named as an exception equals `frame_of_reference`.
+In a delta vector it means every difference not named as an exception equals `frame_of_reference`, so the values step by the frame from `start_value`, with the patched positions breaking the step.
+A vector with no exceptions at all is the case worth naming: `d[0]` is 0 and nothing overwrites it, so the frame must be 0 and every value equals `start_value`.

 #### ExceptionPositions